mate-academy/sql_countrybase/README.md

 8. Create a query that would select the IDs of the countries with missing sources:

-   SELECT Id FROM countries WHERE Source = null;
+    SELECT id FROM countries WHERE Source IS NULL;

 9. Create a query that would return the area, population, and population density (a computed column aliased `density`) of every country that has a source.